PanosGriziotis/QA-subsystem/README.md

 ### Retrieval-Augmented Generation (RAG) Query

 - **Endpoint:** http://127.0.0.1:8000/rag-query
 - **Description:** This endpoint utilizes a Retrieval-Augmented Generator (RAG) pipeline.
-It employs a domain-adapted Dense Retriever based on sentence transformers for retrieving relevant documents.
+It employs a domain-adapted Dense Retriever based on bi-encoder sentence transformer model for retrieving relevant documents followed by a cross-encoder Ranker component.
 The Generator is based on [Meltemi-7B-Instruct-v1](https://huggingface.co/ilsp/Meltemi-7B-Instruct-v1), an instruct version of Meltemi-7B, the first Greek Large Language Model (LLM).

 ### Extractive Question Answering (QA) Query

 - **Endpoint:** http://127.0.0.1:8000/extractive-query
 - **Description:** This endpoint utilizes an Extractive QA pipeline based on the Retriever-Reader framework.
 The answer is extracted as a span from the top-ranked retrieved document.
-The same retrieval process is employed here.
 The Reader component is a fine-tuned [multilingual DeBERTaV3](https://huggingface.co/microsoft/mdeberta-v3-base) on SQuAD with further fine-tuning on COVID-QA-el_small, which is a translated small version of the COVID-QA dataset.

 ### Querying the application
 You can query the endpoint using curl to get the full result response.